bioub/React_Advanced_Training_STMicroelectronics_2022_04_04/my-app/README.md

 Refactor `Select` and `RegisterForm` as function and use `useState` to manipulate the state.

 In `RegisterForm`, `useState` should only be called once (pass on object representing a `User` with 3 keys : `username`, `gender` and `subscription`)

+As in the `basics/Select.tsx`, listen to the click on document to close the menu if needed using `useRef` and `useEffect`.